lslwong/portfolio/README.md

 ### 2026 H1 Post-Lebaran · March–May 2026

 **Why**
-- Glints had reached #1 market position in Indonesia but needed to consolidate lead: close the gap on Jobstreet's install volume and MAU, and land a durable brand positioning beyond "another job app"
+- Glints had reached #1 market position in Indonesia but needed to consolidate lead, and land a durable and differentiated brand positioning beyond "another job app", while hiring Indonesia's top career KOL Vina Muliana (10M+ TT followers) to build trust among the mass market audience
 - Previous campaigns proved that brand awareness investment drives cheaper acquisition downstream.
-We continued to push towards a sustainable, less paid-dependent acquisition model.
-Armed with market leadership, 2026 was the year to scale that thesis with a landmark brand campaign with a national KOL to increase product penetration
+We opted to  push towards a sustainable, less paid-dependent acquisition model.
+Armed with market leadership, we scaled that thesis with a landmark brand campaign with a national KOL to increase product penetration
 - Advocated Glints' key product differentiator as the "fastest job app", built on strong observed user sentiment confirming the speed of receiving updates via our chat-to-apply feature as strongest product benefit (vs traditional job portals, where candidates often never hear back)

 **Target Audience**
 - Indonesian job seekers aged 18–34 across low-white collar, service and blue collar workers
-- Targeted commuter and mudik-travel audiences via DOOH at major train stations — people in physical "waiting" moments during transit.
-Lebaran travel moment created a unique context for DOOH: millions of commuters and mudik travellers with idle time, directly captured by "waiting for train = apply to 5 jobs" messaging
+- Targeted commuter and Mudik travel audiences via DOOH at major train stations — people in physical "waiting" moments during transit.
+Lebaran travel moment created a unique context for DOOH: millions of commuters and Mudik travellers with idle time, directly captured by "waiting for train = apply to jobs" messaging to contextualise the app's speed

 **Strategy**
-- Two-phase comms: *Awareness* ("fastest job search") used micro-moment copywriting tied to everyday wait times; *Conversion* shifted to feature-specific pain-point storytelling with Vina's HR credibility as anchor
+- Two-phase comms: *Awareness* ("fastest job search") used micro-moment copywriting tied to everyday wait times in congested Jakarata; *Conversion* shifted to feature-specific pain-point storytelling with Vina's HR credibility as anchor
-- Signed Vina Muliana (Indonesia's top HR-professional content creator with 10M+ followers) for 4 dedicated TikTok product videos (one per feature: 1-Tap Apply, Chat with HR, FYP, Jobs Nearby), DOOH usage rights, and IG Live CV review session
+- Signed Vina for 4 dedicated TikTok product videos (one per feature: 1-Tap Apply, Chat with HR, FYP, Jobs Nearby), DOOH usage rights, and IG Live CV review session
 - Introduced three novel formats not used in prior campaigns:
-  - **DOOH** at 10 commuter/mudik train stations and road sites — contextual placement at moments of maximum idle time
+  - **DOOH** at 10 commuter / Mudik train stations and road sites — contextual placement at moments of maximum idle time
-  - **Roblox gamification** — 14-day branded fishing game tied to job roles; unlocked in-game CV review on completion (42K DAP target; 2.8M impressions W1–2)
+  - **Roblox gamification** — 14-day branded viralfishing game tied to jobseeking process with custom auras and special items that drove viral UGC content and X / Threads organic discussions (42K DAU; ~4M total impressions)
-  - **Sticker branding** at universities, bus stops, ojek helmets — created persistent "waiting = apply" brand association at low cost boosted by UGC and buzzer campaign to drive social media discussion
+  - **Sticker branding** at universities, bus stops, ojek helmets — created persistent "waiting = apply" brand association at low cost boosted by UGC and buzzer campaign to drive social media buzz

 **Campaign KPIs & Budget**